 - View this interactive visualization of the comet.
 (Scroll down.)

 Here are a few books on comets and stars you might want to read.
 I had a hard time finding one specifically on meteor showers, so if you have a suggestion, I’d love to hear it.

 I’ll close with this quote from EarthSky, “Meteor showers are like fishing.
 You go.
 You enjoy the night air and maybe the company of friends.
 Sometimes you catch something.”

+I hope you’ve enjoyed these meteor shower activities.
 If you’d like more seasonal nature activities tied in with books, art, and poetry, check out my monthly nature subscriptions.